WouterBant/AI4MI/README.md

 </table>

 ## Introduction
 The code for reproducing our paper "".
 We experiment with different SAM based methods and more standard methods like Enet and nnUnet on the SEGTHOR dataset.
 Short description of our main findings.
-The obtained results can be found [here](results).
+The obtained results can be found [here](results) and can be converted to human unreadable npy files with [csv2npy.py](results_metrics/csv2npy.py).

 ## Quick Start